vmly/gators/doc/reference/imputers.rst

 Imputers
 ********

-Four different types of imputers are available depending on the variable datatype,
+Two different types of imputers are available depending on the variable datatype,
-namely: numerical, integer, float, and categorical (string or object).
+namely: numerical and categorical (string or object).

 .. note::

     * *NumericsImputer* imputes numerical variables.

-    * *FloatImputer* imputes only numerical variables satisfying the condition:

-         x != x.round().

-    * *IntImputer* imputes only numerical variables satisfying the condition:

-         x == x.round()

     * *ObjectImputer* imputes only categorical variables.